wolffha/CCAFE/README.md

 *Code adapted from ReACt GroupFreq function available here: (https://github.com/Paschou-Lab/ReAct/blob/main/GrpPRS_src/CountConstruct.c)*

 ### Usage
+**data**: a dataframe with a row for each variant and columns for OR, SE, and optionally proxy MAFs

 **N_case**: an integer for the number of case samples

 **N_control**: an integer for the number of control samples

-**OR**: a numeric vector with the OR (or exp(beta)) for each variant
+**OR_colname**: a string containing the exact column name in 'data' with the OR

-**SE**: a numeric vector with the SE(log(OR)) for each variant

-**proxyMAFs**: *OPTIONAL* a numeric vector with the MAFs from a proxy for the whole sample (ex: gnomAD) for each variant
+**SE_colname**: a string containing the exact column name in 'data' with the SE

+**proxyMAFs_colname**:  a string containing the exact column name in 'data' with the proxy MAFs to be used to correct the bias in the estimates.
+Default is NA - will only produce adjusted MAFs if not NA

-Returns a dataframe with three columns with names: MAF_case, MAF_control and MAF_pop containing the estimated minor allele frequency in the cases, controls, and whole sample.
+Returns a dataframe with three columns with names: MAF_case, MAF_control and MAF_total containing the estimated minor allele frequency in the cases, controls, and total sample.
 The number of rows is equal to the number of variants.
-If proxyMAFs is provided, three additional columns are included: MAF_case_adj, MAF_control_adj, and MAF_pop_adj with the adjusted MAF estimates using the proxyMAFs to model the estimated bias.
+If proxyMAFs_colname is not NA, will include three additional columns containing the adjusted estimated MAFs (MAF_case_adj, MAF_control_adj, MAF_total_adj)

 **NOTE:** This method assumes we are estimating the minor allele frequency (MAF)